bajohn/rf2/README.md

 - Built on AWS Amplify's Angular integration

 ## Notes
-- `amplify mock` does not seem to work with paramterized subscriptions
+- `amplify mock` does not seem to work with parameterized subscriptions
 - To change from mock to cloud server, force recompilation via `amplify push`. `Ctrl-c` is supposed to work but doesn't seem to.
 - It is possible to regenerate `src/graphql/subscriptions.ts` by changing `codeGenTarget` in `.graphqlconfig.yml` from `angular` to `typescript`